Tag: fulfilled

 Psalm 4; Luke 24:36b-48; Acts 3:12-19; 1 John 3:1-7

-This time, though, it comes with a command, to preach the Resurrection and a of heart and for the forgiveness of sin.
-This doesn’t start immediately.
-It has to wait until the heavenly power comes (the Holy Spirit at Pentecost).
+This time, though, it comes with a command, to preach the Resurrection and a change of heart and life for the forgiveness of sin.
+This mission doesn’t start immediately.
+It has to until the heavenly comes (the Spirit at Pentecost).

 This does not excuse any of us from looking for opportunities to talk about the grace of Jesus Christ and the change in our hearts.
 Perhaps, rather than excuse it, it should drive us more.